F6-Security/pyxdr/README.md

-# Python bindings for F.A.C.C.T.
-XDR REST API
+# Python bindings for F6 XDR REST API

-**Latest Version: 1.0.0**
+**Latest Version: 1.0.1**

 ## Description

-The F.A.C.C.T.
-XDR Python Client enables you to fully integrate F.A.C.C.T.
-XDR MDP into your malware analysis framework.
+The F6 XDR Python Client enables you to fully integrate F6 XDR MDP into your malware analysis framework.
-F.A.C.C.T.
-XDR MDP is a Malware Detonation & Research platform designed for deep dynamic analysis and enhanced indicators extraction.
+F6 XDR MDP is a Malware Detonation & Research platform designed for deep dynamic analysis and enhanced indicators extraction.

 You can use this library with

- * [F.A.C.C.T.
-XDR Cloud](https://xdr.facct.ru) — our Cloud hosted instance
+ * [F6 XDR Cloud](https://xdr.f6.security) — our Cloud hosted instance
- * [On-premise installations of F.A.C.C.T.
-XDR](https://www.facct.ru/products/managed-xdr/) — for even more power and privacy
+ * [On-premise installations of F6 XDR](https://www.f6.ru/products/managed-xdr/) — for even more power and privacy

  ## License